la-legende/tcp-packet-analyzer/README.md

 5. Run damage counter and have fun!

-6. Type !help in NosTale chat to see available commands.
+6. Type !help in NosTale's chat to see available commands.